Pratikjsks/PratikSonje-1/README.md

 # PratikSonje-1
-this is the first project.
+this is the first project.Hi everyone